 Spectators - cannot storm the court before, during or after a game.
 In addition, during the game spectators cannot stand at courtside trying to coach or intimidate officials or players on the court.
 As a result, the game will be stopped and the coach will be asked to take care of the situation, before the game will start again.
 It could result in a forfeit.

 Team Mascot and Banners:

 Mascots and/or banners will not be allowed at league or tournament games.
 These objects can be a distraction and may interrupt the flow of a game.
 We can appreciate the fact that spectators (fans) want to display their support for their team.
 This can be achieved through applause and positive cheering.
 While supporting the team of your choice, always remember to be a good sport towards the opposing team.

-Any group/team of players not belonging to the Spokane AAU Basketball League, wishing to participate in the tournaments sponsored annually through Spokane AAU Basketball, must have current AAU cards, complete the necessary entry forms and pay the required fees.
-These teams are subject to the policies and sportsmanship codes set forth by Spokane AAU a Spokane Hoopfest Program.
+Any group/team of players not belonging to the Spokane Hoops EBL, wishing to participate in the tournaments sponsored annually through Spokane Hoops EBL, must have current AAU cards, complete the necessary entry forms and pay the required fees.
+These teams are subject to the policies and sportsmanship codes set forth by Spokane Hoops EBL a Spokane Hoops Program.
 A code of conduct will be enforced.

 Once a roster is submitted to the League Office, the listed players are frozen on that team for the 12 game League Season.
 Further, a player may only appear on one League roster.

 If a rostered player should decide to leave the team, that he or she was rostered on for the League Season, that player could not place his or her name on the Interested Players List nor could that player join another team.
 He or she would have to sit out the remainder of the League Season.